flow1990/Humidity_Observer/README.md

   </div>
 <div>
   <hr>
   The Hygrometer has to be pressed hard in the case, that's why I recommend not printing in PLA, the case could break while doing this.
-You have to drill or cut a 45mm hole in your box to fit the whole thing.
+You have to drill or cut a 45mm circle plus four 3mm holes in your box to fit the whole thing (you can use the drill_stencil.stl for this).
   <p>
       <hr>
   <dl>